 The Craft Beer Scene

-While the southern Oregon region is better know for its wines, the craft beer sensation has hit the area as well.
-Oregon leads the nation in breweries per capita and the southern Oregon region is one of the fastest growing producers of craft beers.
+While the Southern Oregon region is better known for its wines, the craft beer sensation has hit the area as well.
+Oregon leads the nation in breweries per capita and the Southern Oregon region is one of the fastest growing producers of craft beers.
 Here are some of our favorites.

 Southern Oregon Brewing Co.